leapwallet/cosmos-node-setup/docs/url-setup.md

 # URL Setup

-This optional but recommended section explains how to set up the DNS and TLS certificate.
+This section explains how to set up the DNS and TLS certificate.
 We explain it by using Cloudflare for the DNS, and Caddy for the TLS certificate.
 Of course, you can use different tools such as Google Domains and Traefik instead.

-This section explains how to secure the REST API in case you're running a sentry monitored by PANIC, and have enabled the REST API as a result.
-If you're not going to follow this section, then be sure to prevent IP addresses other than the server itself from accessing the REST API.

 ## DNS